 Our Company is a multi-line business organization and is engaged in Coffee processingand trading Rubber plantations Manufacture and trading of Natural fibre products andLogistics.

-We have also entered into a business agreement with Ecom Gill (ECOM GILL is a leadingglobal commodity merchant and sustainable supply chain management company) forprocurement of AAA certified Arabica Cherry coffee for Monsooning and supply to Nespresso.
+We are further continuing our arrangement with Ecom Gill (which is a Swiss basedleading global commodity merchant and sustainable supply chain management company) forprocurement of AAA certified Arabica Cherry coffee for Monsooning.

 Natural Fibre Division:

-During the year under review the exports of Coir and Coir Products from India haveshown an increase of 17% in terms of quantity and 10% in terms of value.
-The majorincrease shown is for Coir Pith mainly from Tamil Nadu which is 29% in quantity and 46% invalue.
-Most of the other products including coir mats and mattings curled coir coir ropeetc have shown a reduction or no growth.
+During the year under review the exports of Coir and Coir Products from India haveshown an increase of over 15%.
+Once again the major increase shown is for Coir Pith mainlyfrom Tamil Nadu.
+Most of the other products including coir mats and mattings curled coircoir rope etc have shown little to no growth.